gomathishankar28/ms3_meercq/README.md

 ### **Services**
 This page displays the following:

-***Cards*** for each company containing  information such as Average Rating,company name, mobile number, address, email, website if any etc. based on one of the 7 services chosen.
+***Cards*** for each company containing  information such as Average Rating, company name, created date, mobile number, address, email, website if any etc. based on one of the 7 services chosen.

 ***Add New Contact*** Button to enable registered users to add new contact under a service.